MyProjects-5/Unemployment_In_India-Dashboard/README.md

 ## **Objective :-**

-The primary objectives of this project are:
+The primary objectives of this project are :-
 - To analyze and visualize the unemployment rate in India.
 - To identify trends and patterns in unemployment across different regions and demographic groups.
 - To provide a tool for stakeholders to explore and understand the underlying factors contributing to unemployment.